DataStax-Academy/zdm-scenario-katapod/step4.md

 ansible-playbook deploy_zdm_proxy.yml -i zdm_ansible_inventory
 ```

-This will provision, configure and start the ZDM proxy, one container per instance
+This will provision, configure and start the ZDM Proxy, one container per instance
 (in this exercise there'll be a single instance, `zdm-proxy-container`).
 Once this is done, you can check the new container is listed in the output of